apache/incubator-kie-kogito-runtimes/CONTRIBUTING.md

 If you are interested in having more details, refer to the [Build section](#build) and the [Usage section](#usage).

-## Creating a Pull Request
+## Creating a Pull Request (PR)

 To contribute, use GitHub Pull Requests, from your **own** fork.

 - PRs should be always related to an open JIRA issue.
 If there is none, you should create one.
-- Try to fix only one issue per PRs
+- Try to fix only one issue per PR.
 - Make sure to create a new branch.
 Usually branches are named after the JIRA ticket they are addressing.
 E.g. for ticket "KOGITO-XYZ An example issue" your branch should be at least prefixed with `KOGITO-XYZ`.
 E.g.:

         git checkout -b KOGITO-XYZ
         # or
         git checkout -b KOGITO-XYZ-my-fix

-- When you submit your PR, make sure to include the ticket ID, and its title; e.g., "KOGITO-XYZ An example issue"
+- When you submit your PR, make sure to include the ticket ID, and its title; e.g., "KOGITO-XYZ An example issue".
 - The description of your PR should describe the code you wrote.
 The issue that is solved should be at least described properly in the corresponding JIRA ticket.
 - If your contribution spans across multiple repositories, use the same branch name (e.g. `KOGITO-XYZ`) in each PR so that our CI (Jenkins) can build them all at once.
-- If your contribution spans across multiple repositories, make sure to list all the related PRs
+- If your contribution spans across multiple repositories, make sure to list all the related PRs.

 ### Coding Guidelines